The Arboretum’s exhibition highlights the deep roots between humans and trees.

 The centennial sculpture will be installed at the Arboretum’s core Arbor Court area outside the Visitor Center home, while the other two large-scale figures will adorn Bulb Meadow near the Maple Collection on the East Side and a secluded wooded area near Lake Marmo on the West Side.

-Below are the five sculptures currently on show for the Human+Nature exhibition that is scheduled to run through March 2023:
+Below are the other five sculptures currently on show for the Human+Nature exhibition that is scheduled to run through March 2023:

 More information can be found at mortonarb.org/events/humannature.